Who is eligible to apply for incubation?

 What is the selection process?

 Applicants will be shortlisted based on the quality of the application.
 Once shortlisted, they will be interviewed by the incubation team as well as by a panel of experts.
-Based on the interviews, a few will be asked to make a small submission (1 day's work) and 25 finalists will be selected from those submissions.
+Based on the interviews, a few will be asked to execute a small campaign (7 day's work) and 15-20 finalists will be selected from those submissions.

 What is the selection criteria?